Text from my keynote for DHSI@Congress. June 5, 2019.

 To quote Simpson once again, this time writing with my colleague Glen Coulthard:

-When we disappear Indigenous presence from our intellectual endeavors, our movement building, and our scholarship, we not only align ourselves with the wrong side of history, we necessarily negate any form of solidarity and become actors in the maintenance of settler colonialism.
+When we disappear Indigenous presence from our intellectual endeavours, movement building, and scholarship, we not only align ourselves with the wrong side of history, we necessarily negate any form of solidarity and contribute to the maintenance of settler colonialism.

 Harkening back to Anderson, as a settler scholar deploying DH in my classrooms and research practices, I see my role as, not providing mastery, but of facilitating first aid.
-That is reciprocally generating spaces in which Indigenous studies scholars, students, and community members can critically interject into technology, with the aim of unpacking and redressing the colonial ideologies and white supremacies nested within them.
+That is reciprocally generating spaces in which Indigenous studies scholars, students, and community members can critically interject into technology, to unpack and redress the colonial ideologies and white supremacies nested within them.

 Knowledge of all the circuity shouldn’t be the bar for getting to do that work.
-Knowing that there are safe spaces to explore and challenge an ongoing colonial history of technology should.
+Knowing that safe spaces exist to explore and challenge an ongoing colonial history of technology should.

-For now, this begins by maintaining the question of decolonial DH as precisely that, a question, and thus a space that welcomes further conversation, which I also invite now.
+For now, this begins by maintaining the question of decolonial DH as precisely that, a question, and thus a space that welcomes further conversation.